marcelschweiker/comf/README.md

 # Test Script Documentation

 ## Overview
-The `test-script.R` script is designed to leverage the `devtools::test()` function for running tests across various functions.
+The `helper-test-script.R` script is designed to leverage the `devtools::test()` function for running tests across various functions.
 These tests utilize test cases from the [validation-data-comfort-models](https://github.com/FedericoTartarini/validation-data-comfort-models) repository.

 ## Test Execution
 Tests are executed automatically by the script, which assesses each function systematically.
 The test results will be printed on the terminal in Markdown format and add to the readme file.